Similarity

 $$ ABC ≈ A'B'C' $$

-Similarly, the concept of similarity extends to three-dimensional space, where solids maintain congruent corresponding angles and parallel segments with the same proportionality ratio |k|.
+Similarity also extends to three-dimensional geometry.
+Two solids are similar if their corresponding angles are congruent and their corresponding edges are parallel, with the same proportionality ratio |k|.

 - Enlargement (k>1)